-15 Feb Part 2 – Common Health Related Causes of Dry Eyes
+15 Feb Part 2 – Dry Eyes Due to Health Conditions

-This second post on Dry Eyes is a continuation of Part 1: Why Do Dry Eyes Occur?
+“Health Conditions that Cause Dry Eyes” is our second post and a continuation of Part 1: Why Do Dry Eyes Occur?
 Dry eyes can occur in as much as 50% of the population.
 In Dry Eyes – Part 2, we will discuss the health-related causes of dry eyes.

 People over the age of 50 are more likely to experience dry eyes.
-Meibomian Gland Dysfunction tends to get worse with age, which is the cause of most cases of dry eyes.
+Meibomian Gland Dysfunction tends to get worse with age, which is one of the primary health conditions that cause dry eyes.

 If you suffer from seasonal allergies one of your symptoms may be itchy dry eyes.
 Read more on this in our Eye Allergies Causes, Symptoms, and Treatments article.
 Dry eye syndrome can make symptoms of ocular allergies worse.

 Women are more likely to develop dry eyes, especially post-menopausal women who experience the condition more so than men of the same age.
-Changes in hormones during or after pregnancy may also trigger the problem.
+Changes in hormones during or after pregnancy may also trigger dry eye problems.

 There are a number of prescription and non-prescription medications that can cause dry eyes and that you should talk with your doctor or pharmacist about including: